aubrel/ansible-nextcloud/README.md

 # Nextcloud

-:construction: This role is under construction.
+:construction: This role is under construction!

-An Ansible role for provisioning a server with a basic Nextcloud instance.
+An Ansible role for provisioning a server with a basic [Nextcloud](https://nextcloud.com/) instance.
+This role has mostly been tested on Debian 9, but you can see the complete specifications for possible operating systems [on the Nextcloud website](https://docs.nextcloud.com/server/14/admin_manual/installation/system_requirements.html#server).

-> :construction: TK-TODO

-## What is meant by "basic"?

 This role is intended to provision the very basic existence of a Nextcloud instance.
-Other roles exist to spice up your Nextcloud instance, such as:
+Other roles exist to spice up (by which I largely mean harden the security of and extend the capabilities of) your Nextcloud instance, such as:

+* [ansible-role-tor](https://github.com/AnarchoTechNYC/ansible-role-tor) - Securely build a system Tor and optionally configure numerous high-security Onion services.

+> :construction: See also [Stealthcloud](https://github.com/aubrel/stealthcloud), a project I am working on to provision Nextcloud onto a Tor onion service.

+## Nextcloud configuration

-> :construction: TK-TODO
+> :construction: TK-TODO: Describe how to configure variables.